 Always be aware of your family’s medical history, including cases of cancers and tumours.
 If your family has displayed a high risk of genetic syndromes which increase the risk of brain cancers, or there have been cases of the same, then it would be a good idea to maintain a record of this.

 While age is not a decisive factor that puts you at risk of brain cancer, the risk can increase as you get old, usually after the age of 40.
 However, some brain tumours like brainstem gliomas and pilocytic astrocytomas (low-grade tumour) are almost limited to affecting children.
 Understanding the relation and being aware of what changes your body goes through with age can also help you identify the symptoms of cancer and deal with it in the initial stage.

-4. Be aware of the risks of ignoring symptoms: The common symptoms of brain cancer to watch out for include seizures, increasing severity of a headache accompanied by vomiting, slurry speech, loss of memory and vision among others.
+The common brain cancer symptoms to watch out for include seizures, increasing severity of a headache accompanied by vomiting, slurry speech, loss of memory and vision among others.
 If you have been experiencing any of these symptoms persistently for more than a month, then not paying attention to them can be detrimental.

 Besides these methods of keeping a check on cancer, one of the most important things to living a healthy life is maintaining good habits.
 They help one recover well from any surgery or medical therapy.